blueturtleai/gimp-stable-diffusion/README.md

 #### Ngrok Authtoken
 Ngrok offers a free service to access an server via a public IP.
-1. Create an account on https://ngrok.com
+1. Create an account on https://ngrok.com.
+Use Signup with Google or Github if you like.

 2. Click on the left side menu "Your Authtoken" and copy the token.